cbwinslow/opendiscourse-full-monorepo/README.md

 OpenDiscourse is an ambitious initiative to aggregate legislative data from multiple government sources and provide sophisticated analysis capabilities through AI/ML techniques.
 The project focuses on US federal and state government data, with a particular emphasis on legislative activities, voting records, and political discourse.

+**Repository Note:** This is the consolidated monorepo version of the OpenDiscourse project, integrating all components into a single repository at [https://github.com/cbwinslow/opendiscourse-full-monorepo](https://github.com/cbwinslow/opendiscourse-full-monorepo).

 ## 🏗️ Architecture

 This project follows a monorepo structure with the following key components: